darkzebra/mongodb-book/read.md

   ]
 })
 ```
 which is the equivalent of saying "find all books with a title of *Mistborn* which have a year before 1800 or after 2000".
 In SQL it would be `SELECT * FROM books where title='Mistborn' AND (year<1800 OR year>2000)`.
-There is also a `$and` operator as well as:
+The other logical operators are:

+* `$and` - Finds records that match all criteria.
 * `$nor` - Finds all documents that are neither this *NOR* that, will find opposite records of `$or`.
 * `$not` - Inverts Query Document to find document that do not match it.